May 2022 Update:

 Members of the Halfmoon Bay community are eager and anxious to build a new hall.
 That’s entirely understandable, but is this the time?
 At the very least I’d like to ensure that work on a multi million dollar project is awarded to local businesses, rather than having our tax dollars leave the coast.

 I’m not against replacing Coopers Green Hall.
 I’m even open to being persuaded that the waterfront location is feasible.
-But I feel there are a lot of questions to be answered before I can vote to proceed.
+But I cannot support the proposal as presented.